OncologySupport/PhpSpreadsheetHelperBundle/README.md

 ## Documentation

+## What's new in version 2

+WorksheetFactory has been re-factored to WorksheetUtils to allow the helper methods to be available on worksheets beyond the first tab of the spreadsheet.
+See the example below.

 ## License

 PhpSpreadsheet Helper Bundle is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.